 Figure 5.8.9.1.1-2: Sidelink RRC reconfiguration, failure

-The purpose of this procedure is to establish/modify/release sidelink DRBs or configure NR sidelink measurement and report for a PC5-RRC connection.
+The purpose of this procedure is to modify a PC5-RRC connection, e.g. to establish/modify/release sidelink DRBs, to configure NR sidelink measurement and reporting, to configure sidelink CSI reference signal resources.

-The UE may initiate the sidelink RRC reconfiguration procedure and perform the operation in sub-clause 5.8.9.1.2 to its peer UE in following cases:
+The UE may initiate the sidelink RRC reconfiguration procedure and perform the operation in sub-clause 5.8.9.1.2 on the corresponding PC5-RRC connection in following cases:

-- the release of sidelink DRBs associated with the peer UE, as specified in sub-clause 5.8.9.1.4;
+- the release of sidelink DRBs associated with the peer UE, as specified in sub-clause 5.8.9.1a.1;